 Green Up to Cool Down

-We are aiming to restoring 500 million hectares of agricultural lands, 575 million hectares of degraded forest lands and urban environments, and regenerating a healthy grass-tree balance on 650 million hectares of degraded pasturelands.
+We are aiming to restore 500 million hectares of agricultural lands, 575 million hectares of degraded forest lands and urban environments, and regenerating a healthy grass-tree balance on 650 million hectares of degraded pasturelands.

 If we can warm up the Earth, we can also cool it down!